What is Tibsovo?

 Tibsovo may cause serious side effects, including:

 - Differentiation Syndrome.
-Differentiation syndrome is a condition that affects your blood cells and may be life-threatening or lead to death if not treated.
-Differentiation syndrome has happened as early as 1 day and up to 3 months after starting Tibsovo.
-Call your healthcare provider or go to the nearest hospital emergency room right away if you develop any of the following symptoms of differentiation syndrome while taking Tibsovo:
+Differentiation syndrome is a serious condition that affects your blood cells and may be life-threatening or lead to death.
+Differentiation syndrome in adults with acute myeloid leukemia (AML) has happened as early as 1 day and up to 3 months after starting Tibsovo.
+Call your healthcare provider or go to the nearest hospital emergency room right away if you develop any of the following symptoms of differentiation syndrome during treatment with Tibsovo:

 - trouble breathing